10sr/tflint-ruleset-domainname/README.md

 tflint-ruleset-domainname
 =========================

-Check letters in domain names.
+Check if domain name for DNS record is valid.

 **CAUTION: I developed this plugin mainly for my personal usage.
 So there should be many corner cases where this plugin does not cover,